SCRT-HQ/VaporShell/docs/glossary/Add-VSPinpointSegmentSetDimension.md

 ## SYNOPSIS
 Adds an AWS::Pinpoint::Segment.SetDimension resource property to the template.
-Specifies the dimension type and values for a segment.
+Specifies the dimension type and values for a segment dimension.

 ## SYNTAX